zeebe-io/zeebe-chaos/chaos-days/blog/2023-12-19-Dynamic-Scaling-with-Dataloss/index.md

 With 4 members, the quorum is 3, meaning that the partition can only elect a leader and process if at least 3 members are available.
 In our experiment, we made the coordinator unavailable, so we were already down to 3 members.
 Additionally, the newly joining member did not start yet because it was waiting for a successful join response from the leader.
-The newly joining member never received such a response because we took down the coordinator which was the leader of the partition.
+The newly joining member never received such a response because the joint-consensus phase was not completed.
 This resulted in only 2 out of 4 members being available, which is not enough to elect a leader.

-We want to improve this behavior in the future by allowing responding earlier to join requests.
+We want to improve this behavior in the future but likely can't prevent it completely.
-Currently, a response is only sent after leaving the joint consensus phase.
+That means that there is an increased risk of unavailable partitions during scaling.
-To reduce the likelihood that the newly joining member is unavailable because it waits for a response, we can send the join response earlier, right after entering the joint consensus phase.
+However, this only occurs if another broker becomes unavailable with an unfortunate timing and resolves itself automatically once the broker is available again.

 Zeebe issue: https://github.com/camunda/zeebe/issues/15679